Moonlight Graham: Medical career

-Graham completed his medical degree from the University of Maryland in 1905.
+Graham completed his Doctor of Medicine from the University of Maryland in 1905.
 While there, he had also played on the school's 1904 and 1905 baseball teams.
 Graham had also added some weight to his 5’ 10" frame and resumed his collegiate football career.
 He played halfback for Maryland's football team in 1904 and 1905.
 He obtained his license the following year and began practicing medicine in Chisholm, Minnesota.

 "Doc" Graham, as he became known after his career as a ballplayer, served the people of Chisholm for fifty years.
 From 1909 to 1959, Graham was the doctor for the Chisholm schools.
 For many years, "Doc" Graham made arrangements to have used eyeglasses sent to his Chisholm office.
 On Saturdays, he would have the children of the Iron Range (Minnesota) miners, from Grand Rapids to Virginia, come to his office, have their eyes checked and then fit them with the proper set of glasses, all free of charge.